Skip to content

 Scout susceptible fields frequently.
 Mark off defined field areas and check for 2-3 weeks after corn emergence or until the V5 stage, at which point the plants are usually large enough to withstand BCW feeding.
 Monitor the plant stand, number of cut plants, and visible feeding damage.

-What is the threshold to reach for black cutworm treatment?
+What is the threshold for black cutworm treatment?

 The treatment threshold for BCW is met if 2-5% of plants have been cut.
 This means that intervention is warranted if five to 12 of the 250 scouted plants are cut.